Free Interval Timer

 - •For PE circuits, keep work intervals to 30–45 seconds with 15-second rest periods.

-- •Label each interval with the station name so students know exactly where to go next.
+- •Display the station order beside the projected timer so students know where to go next.

 - •Run a practice round with longer intervals on day one, then tighten the timing once routines are set.